cseanburns/semantic_web_development/src/4b-schema-org-schema-types-structured-data.md

     - Organization
         - EducationalOrganization
             - CollegeOrUniversity
-                - University of Kentucky (property)
+                - University of Kentucky (instance)
 ```

 All classes eventually descend back to the `Thing` type, just as in biology,